Frequently Asked Questions

 Can you add my gender / pronouns / title to the list in the next survey?

-For the identity words, the checkbox list is generated based on popularity, in a system that takes into account the difference in popularity between checkboxes and textbox write-ins.
+For the identity words and pronouns, the checkbox list is generated based on popularity, in a system that takes into account the difference in popularity between checkboxes and textbox write-ins.

 There are a few exceptions to this, such as when a word is part of a gender “set” and having a comparison of all words in a set is useful.
 For example, even if less than 1% of participants select “cisgender”, I include it in the list because I am also including “transgender” and I want to compare their relative popularity.